Indsyra/Python-projects/Back to basics/README.md

 This course is really a reset for me.
 I also discovered the riches of "string" library which I will not only use to convert values into string.
 A course that shows me the importance of going back to the basics.

 ## Dictionaries
+*Notebook* : dictionaries.ipynb
+*Related Files in assets folder* :
 Oops, I've missed this module.
 On my side, nothing I didn't know.

 ## Crash Course
+*Notebook* : firstcode.ipynb
+*Related Files in assets folder* :
 Who starts a lesson from the middle ?
 Guess what ?
 Me!
 Alright, so I needed to go back to the beginning of this challenge.
 Baby steps!
 I enjoyed the game I developed Mini Game : Guess Number.

 ## Print Statements & Hello World
+*Notebook* : print_hello_world.ipynb
+*Related Files in assets folder* :
 Hellloooo World!
 I'm sure you know at least one song with this title, right?
 It's good to start with the Python (and any other languages') ABC.
 I can confess that I cheated a bit since I learned datetime before engaging the bonus challenge of this day.

+## Variables and types
+*Notebook* : variable_datatypes.ipynb
+*Related Files in assets folder* :
+It always feels good when we eat our childhood favorite meal right?
+Well, guess working on variables and data types feels the same.
+The bonus challenge of this day was quite funny especially on the nickname generator.